metno/data-management-handbook/README.md

 # How to reuse and customize this handbook

- 1. Create a separate git repository (a private repository is recommended; it could be both gitlab or github);
+ 1. Create a separate (new) git repository (a private repository is recommended; it could be both gitlab or github);

  2. Create a folder named, e.g., "source" in your new repository;